Multi-party Semi-quantum Secret Sharing Protocol based on Measure-flip and Reflect Operations: Simulation and Discussion

-\section{Discussion}
+Above, we performed circuit simulations on three situations where ``classical'' users perform \textbf{Measure-flip} and \textbf{Reflect} operations on the receiving particles, and verified the correctness of the protocol.
+The results show that the designed protocol is feasible and correct.

+\subsection{Discussion}

+This part will evaluate the performance of the protocol in terms of scalability, qubit efficiency, and shared secret information types.

+Firstly, the proposed MSQSS protocol can meet the requirement of secret sharing among any number of "classical" users, which is a significant advantage compared to traditional two-party SQSS protocols\cite{31,32,33,34,35,36} that can only accommodate two "classical" users, thus having certain limitations.
+Additionally, the designed protocol exhibits scalability.
+It can dynamically adjust according to actual needs to accommodate information sharing among different numbers of users.
+Therefore, whether it is for small-scale or large-scale secret information sharing requirements, the protocol can flexibly adapt and provide reliable solutions for users.

-We first calculate the qubit efficiency which is defined as $\eta=c/q$.
-Here, $c$ denotes the shared classical bits, and $q$ denotes the transmitted qubits.
+Qubit efficiency is an important metric for evaluating protocol performance.
+For the sake of uniform comparison, we focus on the qubit efficiency comparison between multi-party SQSS protocols\cite{37,38,39}.
+Here, qubit efficiency is defined as $\eta=c/q$, where $c$ denotes the shared classical bits, and $q$ denotes the transmitted qubits.
 In our protocol, Alice wants to share $L$ classical secret messages to $n$ classical users.
 That is, $c=L$.
 For the transmitted qubits, Alice needs to generate $L$ $(n+1)$-qubit GHZ states and $L\times n$ decoy photons.
 While $n$ classical users need to generate $L$ qubits respectively to replace the qubits measured by them.
 That is, $q=L(n+1)+2Ln$.
 Thus, the qubit efficiency of the proposed protocol is $\frac{1}{3n+1}$.
-Similarly, the qubit efficiency of Refs. \cite{34,35,36} can be calculated, and the specific results are shown in Table 2.
+Similarly, the qubit efficiency of Refs. \cite{37,38,39} can be calculated, and the specific results are shown in Table 2.